 Oil and Gas Leasing

-In 2010, President Obama removed Bristol Bay from the offshore oil and gas leasing program, but there is no permanent protection in place.
+In 2014, President Obama removed Bristol Bay from the offshore oil and gas leasing program, protecting the marine waters of the bay.

 In the 1980s, large, offshore tracts of Bristol Bay were leased for oil and gas extraction, but after the Exxon Valdez spill in Prince William Sound, Congress placed the region under a drilling moratorium and, in 1995, spent $100 million to buy back the leases.